Category: Finding Deductions

 Special Charitable Contributions for Certain IRA Owners

 As an alternative method for donating to a charity, certain taxpayers may transfer funds from their IRA to an eligible charitable organization.
-Here are ten things taxpayers who are thinking about making such a donation will need to know.
+Here are some things taxpayers who are thinking about making such a donation will need to know.

 1. The IRA owner must be age 70 ½ or older when the distribution was made.